strongloop/profiler-demo-app/CONTRIBUTING.md

 ### Contributing ###

-Thank you for your interest in `profiler-demo-app`, an open source project administered by StrongLoop.
+Thank you for your interest in `profiling-app`, an open source project administered by StrongLoop.

-Contributing to `profiler-demo-app` is easy.
+Contributing to `profiling-app` is easy.
 In a few simple steps:

   * Ensure that your effort is aligned with the project's roadmap by talking to the maintainers, especially if you are going to spend a